What is the MINIFS Function?

 The MINIFS function uses the following arguments:

-- Min_range (required argument) – It is the actual range of cells in which the minimum value will be determined.
+- Min_range (required argument) – This is the actual range of cells in which the minimum value will be determined.

-- Criteria_range1 (required argument) – It is the set of cells to evaluate with the criteria.
+- Criteria_range1 (required argument) – The set of cells to evaluate with the criteria.

-- Criteria1 (required argument) – It Is the criteria in the form of a number, expression, or text that defines which cells will be evaluated as the minimum.
+- Criteria1 (required argument) – This is the criteria in the form of a number, expression, or text that defines which cells will be evaluated as the minimum.

-- Criteria_range2, criteria2, … (optional arguments) – It is the additional arrays of values to be tested and the respective conditions to test.
+- Criteria_range2, criteria2, … (optional arguments) – This is the additional array(s) of values to be tested and the respective conditions to test.

 MINIFS supports logical operators (>, <, <>, =) and wildcards (*, ?) for partial matching.
 It can be used with criteria based on dates, numbers, text, and other conditions.

 How to use the MINIFS Function in Excel?

 To understand the uses of the MINIFS function, let’s look at an example:

 Suppose we are given the sales figure for 3 products from 3 regions, as shown below:

 The formula to be used to find the sales figures for product A in Q2 would be:

 - #VALUE! error – Occurs if the min_range and criteria_range arrays are not of equal lengths.

 - #NAME? error – Occurs when we are using a pre-2016 Excel version that doesn’t support the function.